 - Steeping the fruit directly with the Gin and some caster sugar in a larger container such as a kilner jar.
 This works best for larger fruits such as sloes and cherry plums.
 You can prick each fruit a few times with a cocktail stick to release the flavour – or take our advice and freeze them, when they thaw again the skins will rupture and you will have saved hours!
 As a rough guide you will need half the weight of sugar to fruit (So 250g sugar to 500g of fruit, which should be enough for a 1 litre bottle of gin).
 Seal the container and give it a good shake every couple of days being sure to leave it for at least 2 months, preferably longer before straining, re bottling and enjoying.

 - For the smaller and harder fruits, berries and hips its probably easier to make a syrup from them to add to your gin (or Vodka, Prosecco etc!)
 Without going into too much detail as there are many recipes online, the fruit will need roughly chopping in a food processor, covering with water before boiling and reducing, straining and sweetening to taste with sugar or honey.
 Add to taste to your favourite gin!

-Our gin makers hedgerow mix is available as bare root plants from November until mid April, we sell them in multiples of 10 plants and our minimum order for any mix is just 20 plants.
-Delivery is free on orders over £50 (excluding VAT).
+Our gin makers hedgerow mix is available as bare root plants from November until mid April or as potted specimens for all year planting, we sell them in multiples of 25 plants.
+Delivery is free on orders over £100 (excluding VAT).